• Skip to main content

 Bread Dough Ingredients

 This dough is made with basic bread ingredients and it yields the softest and buttery bread.
-Not your typical bread if I may say so because it's so so good!
+Not your typical bread if I may say so because it’s so, so good!

 Dough Ingredients - flour, butter, eggs, yeast, milk, salt